H2-data/Midwest_Medicare_Beneficiaries/README.md

 ### **Results and Observations:**

-Important Notes:
+**Outliers:**

-- 'White' is the dominant demographic across every single state by several magnitudes, it's about 85% of the midwest population.
+- **White** is the dominant demographic across every single state by several magnitudes, it's about 85% of the midwest population.
 I want to get a better idea of secondary demographics, so I have removed it from the ethnicity visuals, but it is always the main demographic.

-- Cook County is the most populous county in the midwest region due to Chicago being there, it's a massive outlier that distorts everything around it.
+- **Cook County** is the most populous county in the midwest region due to Chicago being there, it's a massive outlier that distorts everything around it.
 It will be acknowledged and removed from the analysis to keep visuals clear, but it should be considered a top priority.

 <div align="center">